Udo Lindenberg: Career

 For 2014, Lindenberg announced his first stadium tour in Germany.

 From 1 February to 2 April 2015, an exhibition entitled "Porsche.Panic.Power" took place in the Porsche Museum in Zuffenhausen and showed numerous items from Lindenberg's private collection.
 Lindenberg opened the exhibition with a concert in the museum.

+Lindenberg features in the 2016 book Panikherz by Benjamin von Stuckrad-Barre.
+Stuckrad-Barre recounts how Lindenberg helped him move away from a destructive lifestyle.

-In 2023, "Komet", his track with rapper Apache 207, reached number one in the German charts.
+In February 2023, "Komet", his track with rapper Apache 207, reached number one in the German single charts, which is Lindenberg's first number one single in German charts.